filip-husnik/pseudofinder/README.md

 Databases: NCBI-NR protein database (or similar such as SwissProt) formatted for blastp/blastx searches.

-Input files: Genome sequence with annotations in the genbank (.gbf/.gbk) format.
+Input files: A genome sequence with gene annotations in the genbank (.gbf/.gbk) format.

 ### Installing